 Once we discover that life is easier and more fun without alcohol, we realize we’ve been ready for a long time.
 The thing preventing us from getting treatment in the past was our own fear that life would be just like all the other times we’ve quit drinking.
 This is what’s different about Go Sober.
 Go Sober makes quitting easy.

 What is detox and why is it so important?

-When some people who’ve consumed alcohol regularly for a long time quit, suddenly they are at risk of having a seizure.
+Some people who’ve consumed alcohol regularly for a long time are at risk of having a seizure if they quit drinking suddenly.
 Seizures can be very dangerous.
 Also, quitting suddenly creates anxiety as the brain signals the individual to replenish the depleted reward chemistry it needs to function properly.
 It takes the body between 72-78 hours to fully metabolize and withdraw from alcohol.

 We feel it’s imperative to support the individual with medications that will prevent seizures and help reduce the anxiety the individual feels during the withdrawal period.
 The detox medications can be taken safely at home.
 In most cases, there is no need to detox in a separate facility.
 But, detox alone does not treat the underlying reward deficiency.
 That requires medications to restore the reward response and behavior changes to trigger the reward production.

 How long is the Go Sober program and how long will it take before I’m “cured”?

 You will feel better almost immediately.
 Our medical doctor will prescribe detox medications during your first visit as needed.
 Shortly afterward, you’ll receive treatment medications that reduce anxiety and curtail your thoughts about alcohol (cravings).